 Many commercial trucks traverse the road safely every day.
 However, when trucking companies or drivers fail to meet their obligation to operate properly maintained vehicles with safe drivers, accidents do happen.
 The consequences of this type of accident are serious and can include:

 - Brain damage

 If you or someone you love has been hurt in a truck accident, you may be eligible to file a claim.
-Visit our website to chat live with an experienced member of the legal team at Morris James LLP.
+Visit our website to chat live with an experienced Delaware Truck Accident Lawyers at Morris James Personal Injury Group.